 It is tempting to want to simply pack by taking everything out of the drawers and closet, but truth be told, if your student’s wardrobe is as ridiculously large as mine, it just won’t fit.
 Chances are they will be home or you will visit at least once before the “frigid” cold sets in, so perhaps they can exchange a few tank tops and bathing suits for some sweaters then.
 There simply isn’t room no matter how many under-bed boxes you buy.

 My daughter’s summer roommate showed up with a 24 piece pot and pan set.
 While it was lovely, I assure you most of it was rarely used.
 As a matter of fact, when we packed up for summer there was an array of kitchen items strewn all over the counter and the girls weren’t even sure which belonged to whom.
 So, until your student decides that Giada is their greatest role model, kitchen items are best purchased at the dollar store.

 Need Some Of That?

 Finally, I encourage you to have your students’ converse with their roommates before arriving at school.
 My daughter lives in one of the apartment-style dorms with a full kitchen.
-She talked, texted, snapchatted and so on with all three of her new roommates and still, we ended up lugging a microwave, shower curtain, toaster oven, coffee maker and teapot to find that their apartment then had 2 to 4 of each.
-So, yes, we brought a few things home, but wouldn’t a little prior communication have made this easier?
-I’m writing this off to Millennial’s inability to communicate and hope it gets better as time goes on.
+She talked, texted, snapchatted, and so on with all three of her new roommates and still, we ended up lugging a microwave, shower curtain, toaster oven, coffee maker, and teapot to find that their apartment then had 2 to 4 of each.
+So, yes, we brought a few things home, but wouldn’t a little prior communication make this easier?
+I’m writing this off to Millennial’s inability to communicate and hope it gets better as time passes.